SharePoint/sp-dev-docs/docs/general-development/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-workflo.md

 6. Paste the client ID in the **App Id** field, and then select **Lookup**, as shown in the previous figure.

-7. Paste the following code in the **Permission Request XML** field to grant full control permission *(note: this code block was updated on 12/29/17 to include the "AllowAppOnlyPolicy")*.
+7. Paste the following code in the **Permission Request XML** field to grant full control permission *(note: this code block was updated on 12/29/17 to include the `AllowAppOnlyPolicy`)*.

   ```XML
     <AppPermissionRequests AllowAppOnlyPolicy="true">